-Polydora has caused economic losses for shellfish aquaculture operations worldwide.
-Of the shell borers, P. websteri, P. ciliata, and P. hoplura are the most widely distributed and notorious for infesting shellfish farms (Radashevsky et al. 2006) (Table 1).
-Shellfish infected with boring Polydora spp. are less marketable (Morse et al. 2015; Simon and Sato-Okoshi 2015).
-Polydora spp. worms bore into calcareous shells and line their tunnel with shell fragments, mucus, and detritus (Figure 2) (Wilson 1928; Zottoli and Carriker 1974).
-If the tunnel breaches the inner shell surface, the host responds by laying down a layer of nacre to protect itself from the burrow and the worm (Whitelegge 1890; Lunz 1941).
+By reducing the marketability of shellfish, mud worms have caused economic losses for aquaculture operations worldwide (Morse, Rawson & Kraeuter 2015; Simon & Sato-Okoshi 2015).
+Mud worms bore into calcareous shells and line their burrows with shell fragments, mucus, and detritus (Figure 2) (Wilson 1928; Zottoli & Carriker 1974).
+If the burrow breaches the inner shell surface, the host responds by laying down a layer of nacre to protect itself from the burrow and the worm (Lunz 1941; Whitelegge 1890).
 This can produce a blister, where a thin layer of shell lies over a mass of anoxic detritus.
 The primary impact to oyster production is product devaluation due to negative consumer responses to unsightly blisters and burrows within the inner shell, particularly in freshly shucked oysters (Shinn et al. 2015).
-If a blister is breached during shucking, anoxic material can contaminate oyster meat and brine, detracting further from flavor and presentation (Morse et al. 2015).
-Burrows can also decrease shell strength, causing cracks during shipping and handling, and making shucking difficult (Bergman, Elner and Risk 1982; Bishop and Hooper 2005; Calvo, Luckenbach and Burreson 1999; Kent 1981).
-Since half-shell oysters are the most lucrative option for oyster farmers, and Polydora-infested oysters are often are not salable on the half-shell market, infestation significantly depreciates oyster products.
+If a blister is breached during shucking, anoxic material can contaminate oyster meat and brine, detracting further from flavor and presentation (Morse, Rawson & Kraeuter 2015).
+Burrows can also decrease shell strength, causing cracks during shipping and handling, and making shucking difficult (Bergman, Elner & Risk 1982; Bishop & Hooper 2005; Calvo, Luckenbach & Burreson 1999; Kent 1981).
+Since half-shell oysters are the most lucrative product option for oyster farmers, and mud worm-infested oysters are often not salable on the half-shell market, infestation substantially depreciates oyster products.
+As Washington State oysters are increasingly prized and marketed for their half-shell presentation (Washington Sea Grant 2015), the state’s oyster industry is particularly vulnerable to impacts of widespread mud worm infestations.

-Polydora infestation can also devalue shellfish products by compromising growth and survival.
-Polydora worm burden is negatively correlated with growth rate, and while the mechanisms are not fully understood, this may be due to the energetic drain of nacre production (Ambariyanto and Seed 1991; Boonzaaier et al. 2014; Handley 1998; Kojima and Imajima 1982; Lleonart et al. 2003a; Royer et al. 2006; Simon 2011; Wargo and Ford 1993).
+Mud worm infestation can also devalue shellfish products by compromising growth, survival, shell strength, and other physiological characteristics.
+A bivalve host's growth rate is negatively correlated with its worm burden, and while the mechanisms are not fully understood, this may be due to the energetic drain of nacre production (Ambariyanto & Seed 1991; Boonzaaier et al. 2014; Handley 1998; Kojima & Imajima 1982; Lleonart, Handlinger & Powell 2003; Royer et al. 2006; Simon 2011; Wargo & Ford 1993).
 For instance, Pacific oysters (C. gigas) infested with P. websteri grow more slowly, exhibit more frequent but shorter valve gaping, and have higher blood oxygenation, a sign of metabolic changes (Chambon et al. 2007).
 Infested C. gigas also demonstrate a three-fold increase in abundance of Cytochrome P450, a protein involved in the oyster’s stress response, which could increase susceptibility to secondary stressors (Chambon et al. 2007).
 Shell strength is negatively correlated with Polydora ciliata burden in the mussel Mytilus edulis, which increases vulnerability to predation (Kent 1981).
-Reproductive capacity can be altered by Polydora, for instance oocyte size was significantly reduced in infested C. gigas (Handley 1998).
-Interestingly, fecundity in the rock oyster Striostrea margaritacea increases with P. websteri infestation (Schleyer 1991).
-The rock oyster could be exhibiting a response to stress from infestation by reproducing while resources allow it.
-Similar phenomena have been documented in nematode-parasitized mice, which produce larger litters than uninfected mice (Kristan 2004; Schleyer 1991) and plants that prematurely reproduce (“bolt”) during periods of drought (Barnabás et al 2008).
-While mortality directly associated with Polydora infestation is not common, these studies indicate that shellfish harboring Polydora may be more susceptible to secondary stressors, including predation, disease, and environmental stress (Wargo & Ford, 1993).
+Oocyte size is significantly reduced in infested C. gigas (Handley 1998), an indication that reproductive capacity can be altered by mud worm infestation, which could be deleterious to C. gigas hatchery production.
+While mortality directly associated with mud worm infestation is not common, these studies indicate that shellfish harboring mud worms may be more susceptible to secondary stressors, including predation, disease, and environmental stress (Wargo & Ford 1993).